devdietrich/frontend-coding-challenge/README.md

 ## Coding Requirements

-We don't want you to use any frameworks for JavaScript or CSS.
+We don't want you to use any frameworks for JavaScript (React, Vue, Svelte, Angular, ...) or CSS (Bootstrap, Tailwind,...).

 You should program in vanilla JavaScript and create your own stylings.

+But you are allow to use npm libraries like axios.

+You can take 2-3 days for the challenge, as defined in the description.
+Please do not take longer.

 ## How to start